Uno 1%

 2. Delete all the files on the CIRCUITPY drive.

 3. Copy all the files inside the "board" directory from this repository into the CIRCUITPY drive.
-The file structure should now look like: CIRCUITPY/uno.py and CIRCUITPY/main.py... etc.
+The file structure should now look like: CIRCUITPY/uno.py and CIRCUITPY/IRModule.py... etc.*

 Modification

-main.py contains the keymap (keyboard.keymap) and the IR Map (irHandler.map) (like a keymap, but maps IR codes to functions instead of button presses to functions), as well as the encoder map (encoder_handler.map) if you've soldered an encoder on.
+main.py from the various examples contains the keymap (keyboard.keymap) or the IR Map (irHandler.map) (like a keymap, but maps IR codes to functions instead of button presses to functions), as well as the encoder map (encoder_handler.map) if you've soldered an encoder on.
 For instructions on how to build macros, etc, I recommend taking a look at the KMK Documentation.